 For the adventurous parent, I suggest creating your own unit studies by jumping off on one or more topics within each section of any of Foster’s books.
 While there are no suggested assignments, study or discussion questions in these books, you could easily come up with some of your own for independent reading and research.
 Note that all of the books have indexes that are very helpful when you want to locate information.

 The author provided her own hand-drawn illustrations for all of these books.
 The illustrations are often helpful visualizations of the story content, including maps and drawings of key characters.

 Beautiful Feet Books, publisher of the Foster series, also publishes “history through literature” study guides, some of which include study questions for the Foster books.
 For example, their Early American and World History guide for junior high uses the Foster books on Columbus, John Smith, George Washington, and Abraham Lincoln along with other books.
 Their Early American History guide for younger students uses The Year of the Horseless Carriage.
 Their Ancient History guide uses Augustus Caesar’s World.
-The World of William Penn is used with the Western Expansion guide.

 Whether you read them on their own, in conjunction with a Beautiful Feet history guide or as part of another unit study, I expect you and your children will enjoy Foster’s books.